rcos/rcos-handbook/docs/resources/brand_standards.md

 We have designed and saved a myriad of text and icon based RCOS logos for your use: [rcos/rcos-branding](https://github.com/rcos/rcos-branding)

+### Fonts

+The font for the text at the bottom of our [`lockup`](https://github.com/rcos/rcos-branding/blob/master/img/lockup-white.png) logo is Avenir Next World - Medium.

+The font for our slides is [Montserrat](https://fonts.google.com/specimen/Montserrat).

 ### Additional Resources

 - [Rensselaer Polytechnic Institute Brand Guidelines](https://www.rpi.edu/dept/scer/resources/BrandGuidelines_06_12_15.pdf)